khaleej-vacc/documentation-site/docs/Temporary I CTL2025/Controller Briefings/OKAC FIR.md

 ### Kuwait Radar

 **OKAC_CTR** is used as the primary bandbox position in the OKAC FIR.
 It controls OKKK (Kuwait International Airport), at utilises runways 33L, 33R, 15L, and 15R.

 **Traffic arriving into OBBI**: The stream landing in Bahrain will be handed off from Kuwait Radar to Bahrain North Lower (OBBB_N_CTR), who must ensure that traffic **reach waypoint LONOS at FL330 or below** (although it is preferred to keep them at or below FL310 on an odd level).
-Our COPX altitudes on the sector files are added for your convienence.
+Our COPX altitudes on the sector files are added for your convenience.

 ---